1024pix/steampipe-plugin-metabase/docs/tables/metabase_db.md

    engine = 'postgres';
 ```

-### List all databases are not fully syncrhonized after a Meatabase crash
+### List all databases are not fully synchronized after a Metabase crash

 ```sql
 SELECT